makeyourownmaker/QuasicrystalGifs/README.md

 a crystal.
 A quasiperiodic structure is periodic on a small scale but unpredictable at some larger scale.

-If it helps, you can think of quasicrystals as the 3 dimensional generalisation of a
+Quasicrystals can be thought of as the 3 dimensional generalisation of a [Penrose tiling](https://en.wikipedia.org/wiki/Penrose_tiling).
-[Penrose tiling](https://en.wikipedia.org/wiki/Penrose_tiling).